aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/02-plugin-setup/index.md

 How this works:

-- Although a Plugin is composed `Plugin` and `PluginSetup` contracts, the Aragon OSx protocol only knows of the `PluginSetup` contract.
+- Although a Plugin is composed by the `Plugin` and `PluginSetup` contracts, the Aragon OSx protocol only knows of the `PluginSetup` contract.
-- Since the `PluginSetup` contract is the one in charge of installing the plugin into a DAO, it is the one also in charge of deploying the Plugin instace specific to that DAO with the parameters set by the DAO in advance.
+- Since the `PluginSetup` contract is the one containing the plugin installation instructions, it is the one in charge of deploying the Plugin instance.
+Each plugin instance is specific to that DAO, deployed with the parameters defined by the DAO upon installation.
 You can review how to build a `PluginSetup` contract [here](../../../../02-how-to-guides/02-plugin-development/index.md).
 - The `PluginSetup` contract then interacts with the Aragon OSx framework so that installing, updating, and uninstalling a plugin to a DAO becomes very simple for the end-user.
-- Publishing a Plugin into the Aragon OSx protocol is done through creating a plugin's first version.
-This generates a `PluginRepo` instance - registering all plugin versions.
+- Publishing a Plugin into the Aragon OSx protocol is done through creating the first version of the plugin's `PluginRepo`.
+The plugin's `PluginRepo` instance stores all plugin versions.
 You can read more about that [here](../../../../02-how-to-guides/02-plugin-development/07-publication/index.md).
-- Except for the gas costs required, plugins are completely free.
+- Except for the gas costs required, plugins are completely free, unless decided otherwise by the developer.

 ### How does this work?

-The `PluginSetup` process is **security critical** because permissions are granted to third-party contracts.
+The `PluginSetup` process is **security critical** because the permissions it handles are granted to third-party contracts.

 Safety was our top priority in the design and we wanted to make sure that the DAO knows exactly which contracts receive which permissions before processing and making sure that the `PluginSetup` contracts developed by third parties don’t obtain elevated permissions (i.e., the `ROOT_PERMISSION_ID` permission) on the installing DAO during the setup process.